 Nerve damage in the hands, feet, and organs

-The first step toward preventing complications is to regularly monitor your blood sugar or glucose level.
-This involves pricking a finger, putting a drop of blood onto a test strip, and putting the strip into a glucose meter.
-The results will help you optimize your treatment plan.
-When blood sugar stays near the normal range, you'll have more energy, fewer skin problems, and a reduced risk of heart disease and kidney damage.
+The first step toward preventing complications is to keep track of your blood sugar (also called blood glucose).
+You'll prick a finger, put a drop of blood onto a test strip, and slide the strip into a meter.
+The results will help you make the most of your treatment plan.
+When your levels are near the normal range, you'll have more energy, fewer skin problems, and a lower risk of heart disease and kidney damage.

-Another way to check blood sugar patterns is with a continuous glucose monitoring system.
-A sensor measures the level of glucose in the tissue every 10 seconds and sends the information to a cell phone-sized device called a "monitor" that you wear.
-The system automatically records an average glucose value every five minutes for up to 72 hours.
-The device is not intended for day-to-day monitoring or long-term self-care, and it is not a replacement for standard blood sugar monitoring.
-It is only intended for use to discover trends in blood sugar levels.
+This tool uses a sensor to measure the level of glucose in your body every 10 seconds.
+It sends the information to a cell phone-sized device called a "monitor" that you wear.
+The system automatically records your average reading for up to 72 hours.
+The device isn’t meant for day-to-day checks or long-term self-care.
+It doesn’t replace your standard blood sugar test.
+It's only used to spot trends in your levels.

 Treatment With Insulin Shots

-Everyone with type 1 diabetes must take insulin to help the body process blood sugar.
-Most patients take insulin as an injection and need multiple shots per day.
-Your healthcare provider will explain how to adjust the insulin shots based on the results of your blood sugar testing.
-The goal is to keep glucose levels in the normal range as often as possible.
+Everyone with type 1 diabetes must take insulin.
+Most people take it as an injection and need multiple shots per day.
+Your doctor will explain how to adjust the amounts based on the results of your blood sugar tests.
+The goal is to keep your levels in the normal range as often as possible.

-Taking too much insulin can lower blood sugar to dangerous levels.
-This is called an insulin reaction.
-These reactions can be mild, moderate, or severe, requiring the help of others.
+This happens when insulin lowers your blood sugar to dangerous levels.
+It can be mild, moderate, or severe.
 Warning signs include:

 Exhaustion or yawning too much